What Size Can I Print with the Panasonic LX100

-I know from experience that I can make a lovely (in that it meets my professional quality standards and is easily saleable) 30 inch print from a photograph produced from a camera with relatively modest resolution.
-And one of the greatest aids to that (apart from my ability to control focus) is the sharpness/resolving power of my lenses.
+I know from experience that I can make a lovely 30 inch print from a photograph produced from a camera with relatively modest resolution.
+And the greatest aid to that (apart from my ability to control focus) is the sharpness/resolving power of my lenses.
 This can make or break print size.

 I've owned a couple of 1 inch sensor compact cameras in the past, the Sony RX100ii and the Canon G5X.
 As I recall they have a sensor resolution of about 20 megapixels.
 That's pretty impressive, and in general terms it will lead you to believe that you can make really big prints – enlarging in excess of the 30 inches I've just mentioned.
 Well, it isn't that simple.
 For a start, the lenses on these cameras (and this also applies to many kit lenses which accompany cameras with large sensors) tend to be quite soft round the edges, particularly the corners.
 So much so, that if you want to print over about 8 inches across you’ll need to do some cropping to get rid of the softness.
 The amount of cropping increases as your print size increases.
 The bigger you print, the more obvious imperfections become.
 Straightaway you've knocked down your native resolution from 20 megapixels to about 14.
 Then we have to consider the centre sharpness of the lens, and how well that resolves detail.
 The lens on your compact camera isn't going to come close to a well specified prime lens (or even a good professional or semi-pro zoom lens).
 For these reasons the prints I made from my 1 inch compact cameras tended to be smaller than the enlargements I used to make from my 10 to 13MP DSLRs.